Safety Articles

 Summary

 The first step of the combustible dust assessment is determining if you have any combustible dust present at your facility.
 The next step is an evaluation to determine if the dust is handled or processed in a manner that could potentially create a combustible dust hazard.
-If you determine combustible dust is a potential issue, a combustible dust program should be implemented based upon OSHA’s national emphasis program on combustible dust: CPL 03-00-008, as well as NFPA 654: “Standard for the Prevention of Fire and Dust Explosions from the Manufacturing, Processing, and Handling of Combustible Particulate Solids.”
+If you determine combustible dust is a potential issue, a combustible dust program should be implemented based upon OSHA’s national emphasis program on combustible dust: CPL 03-00-008, NFPA 654: “Standard for the Prevention of Fire and Dust Explosions from the Manufacturing, Processing, and Handling of Combustible Particulate Solids,” as well as NFPA 61: “Standard for the Prevention of Fires and Dust Explosions in Agricultural and Food Processing Facilities.

-If you have any questions concerning this article or other safety issues, please contact W. Jon Wallace at 919.933.5548 or by
+If you have any questions concerning this article or other safety issues, please contact W. Jon Wallace, “The Safety Guru”, at 919.933.5548 or by e-mail